Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Stops along the way

 I’ve already mentioned Lugano as an obvious place to break the journey.
-If you opt for the Bernina Express route instead, you might want to stay in Chur or Tirano.
-If you’re looking for a stop between Milan and Rimini, Bologna. is a perfect choice.
+If you opt for the Bernina Express route instead, you might want to stay in Chur or Tirano, or in Bologna if you’re looking for a stop between Milan and Rimini.
+It is a perfect choice.

 Onwards from San Marino

-The Emilia-Romagna region in Northern Italy is well connected with the rest of Italy should you wish to explore further.
-If you’re looking to visit more micronations, it’s less than 3 hours on the train from Rimini to Vatican City and 4-5 hours by train from Milan to Monaco.
+The Emilia-Romagna region in Northern Italy is well connected with the rest of Italy, should you wish to explore further.
+If you’re looking to visit more microstates, it’s less than 3 hours by train from Rimini to Vatican City, and 4-5 hours from Milan to Monaco.

 I hope you’ve found this itinerary useful.
-If you’re curious about other itinerary guides in the wider Balkan area, I have more point to point trips.
-If you love this one you may enjoy my classic mainland Greece itinerary by bus.
+If you’re curious about other itinerary guides, I have more point-to-point trips.
+If you love this one, you may enjoy my classic mainland Greece itinerary by bus.